Oreo Chunk Cookie makes a delicious new buttery, chewy cookie using another cookie as the featured ingredient. It’s double-cookie perfection!

 This doesn’t affect the flavor of the cookie dough, but it does affect the texture of the cookie as the additional chunks of cookie on the exterior of the cookie add a great chewy yet crispy texture to the cookies.

 If you stir all the Oreos into the dough, they’ll be hidden inside the cookie.
-Here’s what your cookies would look like if you mix all the Oreos into the batter (still delicious, but not as pretty).
-This is actually how Wisey’s makes their Oreo Cookies:
+Your cookies will still be delicious, but not as pretty.
+This is actually how Wisey’s makes their Oreo Cookies.

-If you want your cookies to look like the rest of the pictures in this post you can instead add 1/3 of the chunks to your batter, then roll the cookies in the remaining chunks.
+If you want your cookies to look like the pictures in this post you can instead add ⅓ of the chunks to your batter, then roll the cookies in the remaining chunks.
 By rolling the cookie dough into the chunks the cookies end up looking like this: